IrisShaders/glsl-transformer/README.md

 ## Goals

+All of these should be fulfilled at the same time.

+- Print out the entire original input and preserve line numbers.
+- Find certain syntax structures, delete them and replace them with others
+- Print out the modified input and also preserve line numbers.

+### An example

 One program transformation job that this project wants to achieve is the following. (from coderbot on Discord)

 Match all declarations of the form: